Kinoma/kinomajs/xs6/notes/XS6 and KinomaJS.md

 	}));
 	application.add(new MyScroller(["one","two","three","four"]));

-## Behaviors with Class
+## Behaviors with class
-Behaviors are ordinary objects with functions corresponding to events triggered by contents or handlers.
-Typically frameworks use inheritance to define increasingly specialized behaviors.
+Behaviors are ordinary objects with functions that correspond to events triggered by contents or handlers.
+Typically frameworks like KinomaJS use inheritance to define increasingly specialized behaviors.

-You can define behaviors with `Object.create` and property descriptors but the syntax is so intricate that KinomaJS introduced dictionary-based constructors, see the "Good Behavior" tech note.
-It helps but re-calling inherited functions is still cumbersome.
+You have always been able to define KinomaJS behaviors using `Object.create` and property descriptors.
+However, that syntax is so intricate that KinomaJS introduced dictionary-based constructors as described in the "[Good Behavior](http://kinoma.com/develop/documentation/technotes/introducing-kinomajs-dictionary-based-constructors-and-templates.php)" Tech Note.
+Dictionary-based construtors are simpler, but calling inherited functions is still cumbersome.

-Now you can use classes to define behaviors.
+With JavaScript 6th Edition, you can now use [classes](http://www.2ality.com/2015/02/es6-classes-final.html) to define behaviors.

 	class ButtonBehavior extends Behavior {
 	  onCreate(content, data) {